 Today you’re going to learn how to trade like a professional Oil trader by using our Crude Oil trading tips.
-The Crude Oil market is not just a high liquidity market, but it’s also one of the most favored markets by professional traders who like to find opportunities to profit.
+The Crude Oil market is not just a high liquidity market, it’s also one of the most favored markets by professional traders who like to find opportunities to profit.

 Our team at Trading Strategy Guides has developed the Crude oil trading strategies PDF.
-It is no secret that the Crude Oil market is dominated by the commercial players and the big hedge funds.
+It is no secret that the Crude Oil market is dominated by commercial players and big hedge funds.
 That is why we designed this strategy to help you swim with the big sharks.

-Commercial players, such as big Oil producers, use the Crude Oil futures market to hedge physical exposure from possible big market swings.
+Commercial players, such as big oil producers, use the Crude Oil futures market to hedge physical exposure from possible big market swings.
 On the other hand, the big hedge funds speculate on the short-term Oil price direction.